tonychiesa92/GiphyAPI/README.md

 * I called the GIPHY API and used JavaScript and jQuery to change the HTML elements of the site.

+* Check out the page on your moblie devices!

 ### Instructions